-The NIH Management Intern Program is celebrating its 43rd anniversary.
+The NIH Management Intern Program is celebrating its 42nd anniversary.
 So if you're looking to change careers, this is a program with a proven track record.
-Many of the interns have gone on to obtain successful, high level, managerial positions with NIH and other federal agencies.
+Many of the interns have gone on to obtain successful, high-level managerial positions with NIH and other federal agencies.

-The program uses entry-level career development training designed for outstanding men and women who have a clear interest in and commitment to a career in public service.
-Via rotational assignments, interns are introduced to potential administrative career tracks, i.e., grants and contracts management, general administration, human resources management, budget, legislation, information technology, human resource management, public affairs, legislative analysis and program/management analysis.
+The program uses entry-level career development training designed for outstanding men and women who have a clear commitment to a public service career.
+Rotational assignments introduce interns to potential administrative career tracks, for example grants and contracts management, general administration, human resources management, budget, legislation, information technology and program/management analysis.

-Detailed program information will be provided at the information sessions at locations listed below.
-Applicants are encouraged to attend one of the sessions before completing their application.
+Detailed program information will be provided at the sessions listed in the next column.
+Applicants are encouraged to attend a session before completing their application package.